 Global Youth Leadership Institute (GYLI) was originally founded as Youth Leadership Institute (YLI) a program of ISACS in November of 2001.
-Independent Schools Association of the Central States (ISACS) exists to offer the 400 independent private schools in the Midwest two things: school accreditation and teacher professional development.
-The members of the ISACS equity and justice committee meet in Chicago in November of 2001 and felt the events of 9/11/2001 were a wake up call to new kinds of relationships between groups: Muslims, Christians and Jews; Males and Females; Whites, Hispanics, and Blacks; Youth and Adults.
+Independent Schools Association of the Central States (ISACS) exists to offer some 400 independent private schools in the Midwest two things: school accreditation and teacher professional development.
+The members of the ISACS equity and justice committee met in Chicago in November of 2001 and felt the events of 9/11/2001 were a wake-up call to new kinds of relationships between groups: Muslims, Christians and Jews; Males and Females; Whites, Hispanics, and Blacks; Youth and Adults.